TachyonicProject/luxon/docs/source/tutorials/api.rst

 Part 8: Authentication with a Login view
 -------------------------------------------

-Now that we have a simple API up we can start implimenting some kind of authentication.
+Now that we have a simple API up we can start implementing some kind of authentication.
 Every User has a *username* and *password* which are specified upon creation.
-Let's create a *login* view that will recieve a *username/password* and validate it against the users in the database.
+Let's create a *login* view that will receive a *username/password* and validate it against the users in the database.
 Upon validation the view will return a *token* which can then be sent with future API calls to verify the authenticity of the user sending the calls.

-Before we do anythin else we have to generate RSA keys for our project, Luxon needs them for authentication.
+Before we do anything else we have to generate RSA keys for our project, Luxon needs them for authentication.
 We can use Luxon to generate them in our *app* directory:

 .. code:: bash